1925 Tuskegee Golden Tigers football team

 The 1925 Tuskegee Golden Tigers football team represented the Tuskegee Normal and Industrial Institute—now known as Tuskegee University—as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1925 college football season.
-In its third season under head coach Cleveland Abbott, Tuskegee compiled an 8–0–1 record, won the SIAC championship, shut out eight of nine opponents, and outscored all opponents by a total of 244 to 6.
+In its third season under head coach Cleve Abbott, Tuskegee compiled an 8–0–1 record, won the SIAC championship, shut out eight of nine opponents, and outscored all opponents by a total of 244 to 6.
 The team was recognized as the black college national champion.
-The team played its home games at the Alumni Bowl in Tuskegee, Alabama.
+The team played home games at the Alumni Bowl in Tuskegee, Alabama.